Endpoint Registry Service - Version 1.0-rc2 πŸ”—

 }

 When this specification, and the message specification, are used with specifications such as CloudEvents, where a semantically unique identifier is used in a runtime message (e.g. CloudEvent's type attribute), it is STRONGLY RECOMMENDED that the messageid values of the message definitions for an Endpoint match that unique identifier and therefore be unique across all messages within the messages collection and the messages referenced by the messagegroups attribute.
-This will allow for an easily "lookup" from an incoming runtime message to it's related message definition.
+This will allow for an easy "lookup" from an incoming runtime message to its related message definition.

 However, there are times when this is not possible.
 For example, take the case where an Endpoint might have the same semantic message defined twice, once for a JSON serialization and once for an XML serialization.
 Using the same messageid value is not possible (even though the CloudEvent type attribute would be the same for both runtime messages), so one (or both) message definition's messageid values might not match the runtime message's type value.
 In those cases, finding the appropriate message definition will need to be done via examination of some other metadata - such as the message's envelopemetadata.type value along with its envelopeoptions.format value.
-These details are of scope for this specification to define and are left as an implementation detail.
+These details are out of scope for this specification to define and are left as an implementation detail.

-Implementations MAY choose to generate an error if it detects duplicate messageid values across the messages collection message definitions and the messagegroups referenced message definitions, if that is the desired constraints for their users.
+Implementations MAY choose to generate an error if it detects duplicate messageid values across the messages collection message definitions and the messagegroups referenced message definitions, if that is the desired constraint for their users.

-Protocol Options
+Protocol Options πŸ”—

 The following protocol options (protocoloptions.options) are defined for the respective protocols.
 All of these are OPTIONAL.

-HTTP options
+HTTP options πŸ”—

 The endpoint URIs for "HTTP" endpoints MUST be valid HTTP URIs using the "http" or "https" scheme.